Hartt 2022-23 Trumpet Students

 Undergraduate Students:

-Mark Murphy is a sophomore Trumpet Performance major from Budd Lake, New Jersey.
+Mark Murphy is a junior Trumpet Performance major from Budd Lake, New Jersey.
 While in High School, he attended the North Jersey Area and Region Bands, as well as the New Jersey Symphony Orchestra's Academy Orchestra (coached by Garth Greenup), the Interlochen Summer Arts Festival in 2018 (studied with John Aley, Marc Reese, and Vincent DiMartino), and the Juilliard Pre-College Division, where he studied with Raymond Mase for three years.

 Mark enjoys playing and listening to a wide array of musical styles, but he loves orchestral playing most of all.
 Outside of music, he loves fantasy books, movies, and video games.

-Alan Tucker is a sophomore Music Production and Technology major at the Hartt School with a focus on trumpet performance.
+Alan Tucker is in his third year of Music Production and Technology at the Hartt School with a focus on trumpet performance.
 He is from Ellicott City, Maryland where he studied with Brent Flinchbaugh.
 During high school he participated in many ensembles outside of school.
 These include the Peabody Youth Wind Ensemble (10th, 11th, and 12th grade), the Maryland Senior All State Band (10th grade), the Baltimore Symphony Youth Orchestra (11th and 12th grade), and the Howard County GT Jazz Band (11th grade).
 During the summer before his senior year of high school, he took an online mixing and mastering class through Syracuse University.
 Ever since then, producing and recording music was the only thing he could see himself doing.
 In Alan’s free time, he practices trumpet of course, but some of his favorite hobbies include going on walking trails or hiking, watching movies (mostly science fiction), and hanging out with friends.

-Zach Stowe-Alekman is a sophomore trumpet performance and composition major from Belchertown, Massachusetts.
+Zach Stowe-Alekman is a junior trumpet performance and composition major from Belchertown, Massachusetts.
 He started studying the trumpet at the age of ten with Sheldon Ross, and was heavily involved in his local music program throughout high school.
 He was also a member of the youth ensembles at the Hartt School, played with the Williams College Wind Ensemble, and attended a composition intensive program at Boston Conservatory.
 More recently, Zach participated in a summer seminar with the Atlantic Brass Quintet.

 He is currently studying trumpet with Phil Snedecor and composition with Dr .
 Thomas Schuttenhelm.
 As a composer, Zach is heavily inspired by film scores and programmatic music, and always aims to tell a story through the music he writes.